General Requirements for Admission to the Graduate School

 - Reference letters, essays, interviews, and evidence of scholarly activity such as publication in refereed journals, professional presentations, grant acquisition, portfolios, and professional leadership.

-- Applicants who have earned an undergraduate degree from a foreign college or university must submit one of the following to show English proficiency.
+- International and permanent resident applicants must submit one of the following to show English proficiency.

 - Test of English as a Foreign Language (TOEFL) score of at least 550 (paper-based), 213 (computer-based), or 79 (iBT)